Cynthia Bailey On Phaedra Parks’ Divorce: Did She Find ‘RHOA’ Co-Star Shady?

 A post shared by Cynthia Bailey (@cynthiabailey10) on

 As it turns out, Parks hasn’t really talked about Nida’s new woman.
-It’s clear that she just wants to move on and she has no interest in talking about the divorce or Nida’s future wife.
+It’s clear that she just wants to move on and has no interest in talking about the divorce or Nida’s future wife.
 Parks wasn’t present when his partner showed up at the restaurant opening, and Kandi Burruss felt everything was a bit sketchy.
 As it turns out, Cynthia Bailey didn’t say much about the whole situation, but one can imagine she would have felt odd if it happened to her.
 However, a judge recently stopped their divorce due to spelling mistakes in the court documents, which were filed by Parks.
 It will be interesting to see if the judge will change their divorce settlements due to this error.

-So, does Cynthia find her co-star shady?
+Does Cynthia find her co-star shady?
 Bailey hasn’t said anything, but she was surprised to learn that her co-star hadn’t said anything about the divorce.
-And her secrecy may be cause for speculation.
+And her secrecy might be cause for speculation.

 What do you think of Cynthia Bailey’s comments about Phaedra Parks’ divorce?
 Are you surprised that she was shocked to learn that Apollo had already proposed to someone else?
 Do you think he will end up coming back on The Real Housewives of Atlanta, especially given the drama he could create with his new girlfriend?

-[Featured Image by Rodrigo Varela/Getty Images for WE tv]
+[Featured Image by Rodrigo Varela/Getty Images]